 Lead Data Scientist at Memorial Sloan Kettering Cancer Center

-Dmitriy is a Lead Data Scientist in the Strategy & Innovation department at Memorial Sloan Kettering Cancer Center.
-At MSK he develops predictive models for programs aimed at improving patient care.
-Prior to this role, Dmitriy completed his Doctorate in Quantitative & Computational Biology at Princeton University.
-With a passion for teaching and for R, he regularly holds cross-departmental R training sessions within MSK.
+Dmitriy is a Principal Data Scientist at Interos Inc. Previously, he worked in the Strategy & Innovation department at Memorial Sloan Kettering Cancer Center where he developed predictive models for programs aimed at improving patient care.
+Dmitriy completed his Doctorate in Quantitative & Computational Biology at Princeton University.
 His core teaching philosophy is centered on building intuition and understanding for the methods and tools available.

 I've used other sites—Coursera, Udacity, things like that—but DataCamp's been the one that I've stuck with.